 The District also administers the Urban Conservation Assistance Program, which provides cost share assistance to units of government to solve minor erosion and flooding problems.
-In 2012, projects were approved for Omaha and Walthill.
+In 2013, projects were completed in Omaha, Fontenelle Forest, and Walthill.
+In FY 2014, the District approved projects in Omaha, Blair, and Walthill.